How to Carve a Turkey

 Carving a turkey is an important part of any holiday feast, but it can be a daunting task for first-timers and pro slicers alike.
 Luckily, we have step-by-step tips for carving a turkey.
 We'll walk you through the whole process so you'll be ready come Thanksgiving day.

-- Start by placing your turkey on a large cutting board, preferably with a troughlike groove around the perimeter to catch the juices (which can be drizzled over the carved turkey on the serving platter).
+If carving the turkey in the kitchen versus at the Thanksgiving table, start by placing your turkey on a large cutting board, preferably with a trough-like groove around the perimeter to catch the juices (which can be drizzled over the carved turkey on the serving platter).

-- Remove the leg portions by pulling the drumsticks away from the body and cutting the joints between the thighs and body.
+- Pull the legs away from the body and cut the joints attaching the thighs.

 - Carve each entire breast half away from the breast bone and rib cage.
+Follow as close to the rib cage as possible.
 Place the whole breast halves on the cutting board.

-- Slice the breast halves crosswise (across the grain of the meat).
+- Slice the breast halves crosswise (across the grain of the meat) into slices.
 If desired, cut wings off the turkey frame, cutting at the joints.

 Kitchen vs. Dining Room